Building a Waffle on a Peat Bog

 While the soil of a mature bog might appear stable enough to build upon, it requires a continuous supply of water to keep the soil moist.
 Without that moisture the ground will sink.

 "Think of it as a waterbed," Wheeler said.
-"If you placed a box on a waterbed and I let the water begin to leak out, the box would begin to sink."
+"If you placed a box on a waterbed and you let the water begin to leak out, the box would begin to sink."

 As the total area of impervious surfaces, such as roads and parking lots, has grown over the years, the bog has begun to be deprived of water, resulting in some areas of noticeable differential settlement.
 Sidewalks, streets and even homes have been affected.